boopathi/learn-you-a-js-monad/README.md

 class nothing {}
 ```

-But, this comes with a problem - defining our custom types - to do something useful with this type - we need a way to extract the value out every single time.
-And you're write, so we are going to write a function called `unwrap` that does exactly this.
+But, this comes with a problem (defining our custom types).
+To do something useful with this type, we need a way to extract the value out every single time.
+And you're right, we are going to write a function called `unwrap` that does exactly this.

 ```js
 function unwrap(c) {